casy-lab/docker-image/README_Student.txt

 3) Run the simulation with "roslaunch px4 mavros_posix_sitl.launch"
 4) Launch your own ROS nodes

+N.B: In order to let the Gazebo simulation running with the camera rendering, please run the following commands in the same shell of the simulator (before launching it)
+     "sudo Xvfb :1 -screen 0 1600x1200x16  &"
+     "export DISPLAY=:1.0"

 When you end your work/thesis, you should memorize all the developed code in the remote repository, using the following command:
 "git push origin devel/$STUDENT NAME$"